-Over the recent past, South African state-owned enterprises have attracted considerable attention, as some have exhibited high-level corruption and 'state capture'.
-In the case of DBSA, no such issues were raised, while a number of initiatives were taken to further strengthen governance; these were aimed at ensuring that directors' decisions remain free from any conflicts, and to tighten controls around lending to politically exposed persons.
-Nonetheless, corporate governance remains a key credit consideration and, while we do not adjust for corporate behaviour in our scorecard, we will continue to monitor developments going forward.
+Over the recent past, South African state-owned enterprises have attracted considerable attention, as some have exhibited high-level corruption and state capture.
+In the case of DBSA, no such issues were raised, while a number of initiatives were taken to strengthen governance further; these initiatives were aimed at ensuring that directors' decisions remain free from any conflicts and tightening controls around lending to politically exposed persons.
+Nonetheless, corporate governance remains a key credit consideration and, while we do not adjust for corporate behaviour in our scorecard, we will continue to monitor developments.